eightyknots/phpspreadsheet-bundle/README.md

 This bundle requires, in addition to prerequisites of each PHPOffice library:

-    * PHP 5.6 or higher
+    * PHP 7.2 or higher
-    * Symfony 3.4 or higher
+    * Symfony 4 or higher

+Note: Tags older than v1.0.0 (e.g. v0.2.0) are no longer supported due to deprecated status for both PHP <= 7.1 and Symfony <= 4.4.

 ## Installation